 Instructions

-- In a large mixing bowl, add your filling ingredients and mix in one direction until the mixture breaks down and the minced pork and shrimp become a paste.
+- Add the remaining filling ingredients as listed above to the bowl of minced shrimp and mix in one direction until the mixture breaks down and the pork becomes a sticky paste.
 If you have a food processor, add your filling ingredients and grind until it’s pasty and well combined.

 Michael savoie